NikKowPHP/mi/src/content/book/en/frontmatter/introduction.md

 I presented the data.
 They nodded.
 Then, a senior marketing director stood up and told a simple, emotional story about a single customer.
 His story had a fraction of my data but a thousand times the impact.
 I watched in disbelief as the room turned, his narrative completely overriding my logic.
 My idea was dead.

 I didn't just feel misunderstood; I felt invisible.
-It was a brutal "bug report" on my entire approach to human interaction, a failure that would haunt me for years but also spark a relentless investigation.
+It was a brutal "bug report" on my entire approach to human interaction—a failure that haunted me for years and sparked a relentless investigation.

 But lest you think this book is a map to becoming a perfect communicator, let me tell you what happened last Christmas.
 I got into a quiet, painful argument with my brother over the holidays.
 It was about something small and stupid, the kind of disagreement that is never really about the thing you're arguing about.
 I tried to use the tools.
 I took a Conductor's Breath.
 I tried to deploy the Empathy Loop.
 I said, "It sounds like the hardest part for you is..."
 He cut me off.
 "Don't use your work voice on me," he said, his voice flat.
 He was right.